geoschem/geos-chem-unittest/README.md

 We encourage GEOS-Chem users to use the Github issue tracker attached to this repository to report  bugs or technical issues with the GEOS-Chem code.

 You are also invited to direct GEOS-Chem support requests to the GEOS-Chem Support Team at geos-chem-support@as.harvard.edu.

+## License

+GEOS-Chem and Related Software (such as this Unit Tester) are distributed under the MIT license.
+Please read the license documents LICENSE.txt and AUTHORS.txt, both of which are located in the root folder.

 ----